 More about this

-The school eventually closed down in March, after teachers, who were not affected by the laughing epidemic were unable to work under the circumstances.
+The school in Tanganyika eventually closed down in March, after teachers, who were not affected by the laughing epidemic were unable to work under the circumstances.

 Medical personnel, puzzled by the event, quarantined the other villages not affected.
 As they conducted their research and study, they became more puzzled.

 No significant abnormal physical signs were found and all laboratory tests were normal.
 There have been no fatalities.
 No toxic factor in food supplies was found.
 It is suggested that this is mass hysteria in a susceptible population.